 - Make sure beans and potato are cooked.
 I cooked the potato in the microwave but the oven would work too.
 Just don’t boil because that brings in too much moisture.

 - While farro is cooking, make avocado slaw by mashing avocado and mixing well with cabbage and salt.

-- Put all ingredients (except extra 1/4 cup salsa) into a blender and puree until smooth.
-Add in extra 1/4 cup and pulse in for a chunky addition.
+- Put all ingredients (except ¼ cup salsa) into a blender and puree until smooth.
+Add in the extra ¼ cup and pulse in for a chunky addition.

 - Once farro is done cooking, add to food processor and pulse until chopped a bit.

 - Add beans, potato, salsa, and cornmeal/brown rice flour and pulse again until chunky.
 You don’t want this too pureed or it will turn into a dip.
-LOL

 - Transfer to a mixing bowl, taste and add salt if needed.
 Mix salt in using your hands.